Tapad/tapad-android-sdk/event-tracking/README.md

 When the application is launched for the first time, a unique ID will be generated which will be used for all future tracking calls, and an installation event will be sent to the Tapad server to allow for impression attribution.

-If you have been provided with a designed app id, please call instead:
+If you have been provided with a designated app id, please call instead:

 ```java
   com.tapad.tracking.Tracking.init(this, "your-app-id");